Our Top Picks

 Best Budget: Bernhard Products 10-Inch Black Wall Clock

 A good wall clock doesn’t have to be expensive and can be just as good at keeping you on time as a fancier clock.
 An inexpensive clock may be made of less expensive materials, with a plastic or paperboard face and framing done in metal or plastic, and it may not have the automatic settings that a pricier clock would.
-But this under-$10 clock is an Amazon bestseller for a reason: The style is classic and inoffensive and the numbers are clear and good-looking, with the dots along the edges to tell more precise time.
+The style is classic and inoffensive and the numbers are clear and good-looking, with the dots along the edges to tell more precise time.
 At 10-inches in diameter, it’s a little smaller than some other options, but this can be an advantage for smaller spaces.

 03 of 08